 The marriage of homely cuisine and flashy design may throw you off your guard a little, but the menu at Sadko more than makes up for it.
 Robust staples include breaded veal cutlets and beef stroganoff, served up alongside an impressive wine list.

 Malaya Morskaya Street, 8, St Petersburg

 Following the trend of naming restaurants in St Petersburg for long-deceased luminaries, Gogol goes beyond a single reference.
-In fact, the entirety of the establishment is designed to evoke Gogol’s 19th century milieu.
+In fact, the entirety of the establishment is designed to evoke Gogol’s 19th-century milieu.
 While supping on European-influenced dishes that were popular then – venison with warm apple tartare and cowberry sauce, say – contemplate penning your own version of “Dead Souls.”

 Nevsky Prospect, 17, Stroganov Palace, St Petersburg

-Set in the Russian Baroque surroundings of the Stroganoff Palace, Russian Empire offers a truly opulent experience, complete with 24ct golf flatware, fine crystal and of course, indulgent specialities from the kitchen.
+Set in the Russian Baroque surroundings of the Stroganoff Palace, Russian Empire offers a truly opulent experience, complete with 24ct gold flatware, fine crystal and of course, indulgent specialities from the kitchen.
 Think caviar, dumplings and game dishes on a (literal) gold platter.

 Konnogvardeisky Boulevard, 4, St Petersburg

 Refined yet understated, the Russian Vodka Room is the No.1 place for foodies with a vodka habit in St Petersburg.
 Offering around 213 varieties of vodka, this Chekhovian eatery also serves up many traditional dishes and fish specialties in their elegant dining room.

 Voznesensky Prospekt, 6, St Petersburg